spierala/mini-rx-store/README.md

 // OUTPUT: count: 12
 ```

-:::info
-**The FeatureStore states become part of the global state too.**
+** ℹ The FeatureStore states become part of the global state too.**

 Both the Redux feature state and the FeatureStore state are living next to each other in the global state object: